A Product of William S. Hein & Co., Inc.

 Within Text

 Users can quickly access relevant cited material across all subscribed HeinOnline content with ScholarCheck’s inline hyperlinking.
-Look for blue highlighted text within documents.
-These hyperlinks enable users to quickly access related content in HeinOnline, Fastcase, and the interwebs at large.
+Look for blue-highlighted text within documents.
+These hyperlinks enable users to quickly access related content in HeinOnline, case law, and the interwebs at large.

 Within Author Profiles